Exploiting Assumptions for Effective Monitoring of Real-Time Properties under Partial Observability: A Zone-Based Monitoring Algorithm

 \section{A Zone-Based Monitoring Algorithm}

 In this section, we present an algorithm computing the monitoring function~$\assumpevalfuncsymbol$.
 To this end, we first need to introduce some notation for \tba and zones to represent subsets of states of \tba, which may be uncountable.

-Recall that we have defined the theory of monitoring under assumptions with respect to arbitrary, i.e., real, time points.
-However, as we are now dealing with algorithms, we have to restrict ourselves to rational inputs (which are finitely representable).
-Thus, we say that an $\auta$-observation~$(\phi_1,I_1,m_1)\cdots(\phi_{n},I_{n},m_n)$ is rational, if each $I_j$ is an interval over $\nnreals$ with rational endpoints.
+In Subsection~\ref{sec:zones} we introduce zones to symbolically represent sets of states of timed automata.
+Then in Subsection~\ref{sec:characterizing} we present a characterization of the monitoring function using reachability sets in timed automata.
+These reachability sets are shown to be computable in Subsection~\ref{sec:computing} using a zone-based algorithm.
+This is the basis of our monitoring algorithm which is presented in Subsection~\ref{sec:algorithm}.